sbhavani/light-the-jax/README.md

   ltj install --pin-versions --jax-version=0.5.3 --jaxlib-version=0.5.3 jax jaxlib
   ```

+- For compatibility, `ltj` will automatically include required dependency versions
+  when needed.
+For example, when installing JAX 0.5.3+, it will ensure numpy >= 1.25
+  is installed as well.

 Of course, you are not limited to installing only JAX distributions.
 The tool also works
 when installing packages that depend on JAX: